 Annual overhead crane inspections should always include the checking of clutches and brakes as well as the electrical and mechanical systems.
 Basic operational tests can determine if the equipment is working as it should.

-Depending on the age, type and duty cycle of the crane, crane safety authorities like CMAA, OSHA, ANCI as well as the OEM, may require more intensive inspections--including internal inspections on chain sprockets and non-destructive testing of the crane hooks and gear case components.
+Depending on the age, type and duty cycle of the crane, crane safety authorities such as CMAA, OSHA, ANCI in the US as well as the OEM, may require more intensive inspections--including internal inspections on chain sprockets and non-destructive testing of the crane hooks and gear case components.

 Crane inspections can verify that equipment complies with current local, state and federal standards and laws, helping companies avoid costly fines and disruption of operations.
 Crane inspections can assess the safety of equipment, detect wear and tear and identify maintenance needs for safe, productive operation.